zach-hensler/sous-chef/ReadMe.md

 ---
 # Missing Features
 ## Current Priorities
-- version comment support
-  - leave a star rating w/ optional comment for a version
-  - should show avg ratings on main feed
-  - show all comments on recipe details page
-  - ability to add comments from "recipe details"
 - pipeline to create executable for local deployment
   - gh action to generate a build?
   - expose to local network from raspberry pi via tailscale